Juceez/stackmentor-vscode/README.md

 ## Support and security

+Public GitHub Issues and pull requests are disabled.
 For general support, see [SUPPORT.md](SUPPORT.md).
-Please do not include student code, chat history, credentials, or other confidential data in public issues.
+Please do not include student code, chat history, credentials, or other confidential data in repository content or support requests.

 Report security vulnerabilities privately according to the repository's [security policy](SECURITY.md).